KirkAlton-Class7/hmwk_10.21.2025_class7/prerequisites.md

 - [Variable](https://developer.hashicorp.com/terraform/language/block/variable): A placeholder for input values that are used throughout Terraform configurations.
 - [Resource](https://developer.hashicorp.com/terraform/language/block/resource): A block that defines a specific piece of infrastructure for Terraform to create, manage, or destroy.
 - [Data](https://developer.hashicorp.com/terraform/language/block/data): A block that allows Terraform to read and retrieve information about existing infrastructure or external data managed outside of Terraform.
--[Terraform State File](https://developer.hashicorp.com/terraform/language/state): Stores metadata about managed resources and tracks their current state.
+- [Terraform State File](https://developer.hashicorp.com/terraform/language/state): Stores metadata about managed resources and tracks their current state.
 - [Indempotency](https://www.computerlanguage.com/results.php?definition=indempotency): The ability to run an operation multiple times and produce the same result, without creating unintended changes or side effects.
 - [Execution Plan](https://developer.hashicorp.com/terraform/cli/commands/plan): Preview of what Terraform will create, modify or destroy.
 - [Resource Drift / State Drift](https://developer.hashicorp.com/terraform/tutorials/state/resource-drift): Occurs when there are differences between your state file and real infrastructure.